News

 • IHT insurance policies: Even if you can’t avoid IHT entirely, you might be able to cover the cost with a life policy taken out to pay the tax.

 • Existing insurance policies, pensions and death in service benefits: If these are written under trust or nominated, then they will pay out IHT free.
 This can be overlooked, so do check!
+(But remain mindful of incoming changes by the Labour Party as to how pensions are taxed on death.)

-When making gifts, the person gifting must not retain any kind of benefit (this is called a ‘gift with reservation of benefit’).
-E.g. you can’t gift your house but continue to live there as the gift will fail – unless you paid a market rent, say, to live there.
-Clients also often ask if trusts can save IHT.
-A trust itself is just a ring-fence around a gift and doesn’t necessarily save IHT.
-Trusts do have a lot of benefits – but it is essential to take proper advice.
+If you are considering making a gift, you must ensure that the person making the gift must not retain any kind of benefit (this is called a ‘gift with reservation of benefit’).
+For example, you can’t gift your house but continue to live there as the gift will fail – unless you paid a market rent, say, to live there.

 Most IHT reliefs aren’t automatic and must be claimed.
 Therefore, if you are planning in your lifetime or writing your will, take advice!
 Bear in mind that if your executors deal with probate themselves rather than through a solicitor, this could mean that the estate misses out on reliefs that will reduce the IHT payable on your estate.

-This article was written by Katherine Carroll
+This article was written by Amber Walter

 Please note the contents contained in this article are for general guidance only and reflection the position at time of posting.
 Legal advice should be sought before taking action in relation to specific matters.